-Despite all the technological advances in walking boot design, the traditional leather boot remains the mainstay of many hikers’ wardrobes.
+Despite all the technological advances in walking boot design, the traditional leather walking boot remains the mainstay of many hikers’ wardrobes.

-The reasons are obvious.
-Quality leather boots are extremely durable and can often be re-soled.
-This means leather boots can pretty much last a lifetime.
-The hardiest of leather boots usually require some breaking in (although many leather boots don't anymore), but once that's done, they're incredibly comfortable.
+The hardiest of leather boots usually require some breaking in (although many modern leather boots don't anymore), but once that's done, they're incredibly comfortable.
 And of course, that leather boot look swoons many a hiker.

-The leather boot market remains a crowded one because in addition to the classic brown leather walking boot, today we are presented with a wide array of designs and styles.
+The leather boot market remains a crowded one, because in addition to the classic brown leather walking boot, today we are presented with a wide array of designs and styles.
 For example, many modern leather hiking boots add panels of synthetic material, either for reinforcing abrasion-prone areas, or for improving comfort and breathability.

-As a consequence of progress, leather boots occupy all areas of the hiking boot market, from the most specialised mountaineering boot to lightweight models for speedy day hikes.
+As a consequence of progress, leather boots occupy all areas of the hiking boot market, from the most specialised mountaineering boot to lightweight models for speedy day hikes

-What are the best leather walking boots of 2024?
+What are the best leather walking boots of 2025?

 Best leather walking boots reviewed: